How to Become a Notary in South Carolina

 - Have an active notary public commission.

-- Create an account on the South Carolina Secretary of State’s website to register as a South Carolina notary and to:
+- Complete an online application on the South Carolina Secretary of State’s website and pay the $50 filing fee.

-- Select an approved vendor to provide the technology to perform electronic notarizations
+- Select an approved vendor that will provide the technology to perform an electronic notarization.

 How do I update my address on my South Carolina notary commission?